DaveMcMartin/anki-image2card/README.md

 ## Planned Features

 This is a work in progress.
 Here are some planned features, it is not in priority order.
-My idea is to move everything to local processing.
+My idea is to move everything to local processing, so the app becomes more accessible.

 - [ ] Github Action on release that generates binaries for Windows, macOS, and Linux.
 - [x] Add local OCR option with Tesseract with configurable text orientation